Projects in Progress

+Site preparation and construction began in late June 2012 for the 90,000-square-foot structure, that will stand next to the Trent Lott National Center for Excellence in Economic Development and Entrepreneurship.
+The future home of the College of Business is expected to be completed in the Spring of 2015.
 Impact: All of the parking available in Loyalty Field, has been blocked, and will not re-open.
 Additional parking is available in the parking garage.
 Other disruptions to power or water may occur, but will be coordinated or communicated accordingly.

 Impact: The project will be completed in two phases: demolition and construction.
-During the demolition phase, Vann Hall, Scott Hall and the east end of Bond Hall will be torn down.
+During the demolition phase, Vann Hall, Scott Hall and the east end of Bond Hall were torn down.
 Expect loud noises in the surrounding areas, as well as an abundance of dust.
-When the construction phase begins, Black and Gold Ave, and its associated parking from the west end of Thad Cochran to the west end of the Foodball Field House, will be absorbed by the project.
-Demolition is scheduled to begin in August or September of 2012, with estimated construction completion in late Spring of 2014.
+When the construction phase began, Black and Gold Ave, and its associated parking from the west end of Thad Cochran to the west end of the Football Field House, were absorbed by the project.
+Demolition began in August or September of 2012, with construction completion of buildings B and C in July 2014, and Building A in January 2015.
 There will be scheduled outages associated with the demolition and construction phases of this project.
 At times there may be street closures and detours, all of which will be coordinated and communicated as necessary.

 Age and growth in usage are the catalyst for improvements and upgrades that will be made to the electrical infrastructure supplying power to every building on the Southern Miss campus.
-Beginning in June of 2012, transformers, conductors, and other infrastructure components will be subject to upgrades, and as a result, electrical outages will occur in various stages as the project progresses through 2013.
+Beginning in June of 2012, transformers, conductors, and other infrastructure components were subject to upgrades, and as a result, electrical outages will occur in various stages as the project progresses through 2014.
 Impact: Shut down of power to buildings will be coordinated and scheduled during periods when the least number of people and events are affected.

 Committed to providing the maximum reduction in energy costs, the Physical Plant will upgrade and make additions to the University’s HVAC control infrastructure.
 Energy Reduction retrofits will include incorporation of new technologies into the 11 chiller plants and various buildings.
-Begun in May of 2012, the energy improvements and repairs will continue through 2013.
+Begun in May of 2012, the energy improvements and repairs will continue through 2014.
 Impact: Chiller plant shut downs, which will affect the air conditioning of designated buildings, will be scheduled primarily on weekends, holidays and periods when the least number of students, faculty and staff are affected.